-This guide will provide you with a complete overview of the basics of double-entry bookkeeping (doppelte Buchführung), including explanations of essential processes, account systems, account classes, stock and profit and loss accounts, and much more.
+This guide provides you with a complete overview of the basics of double entry bookkeeping (doppelte Buchführung), including explanations of essential processes, account systems, account classes, stock and profit and loss accounts, and much more.

 Each transaction is recorded in the debit side of one account and the credit side of the other, both entries having the same value.
 This is also the case when funds are transferred within the company.
 If money is withdrawn from a checking account and deposited into a cash register, that transaction must be recorded.
 In general, every transaction is dealt with as an asset (‘Do I have liquidity?’) and as an item of profit determination (‘Am I acting profitably?’).
 In the account system, assets are depicted with stock accounts (Bestandskonten), and profit determination is portrayed by so-called profit and loss accounts (Erfolgskonten).

 The term ‘double entry bookkeeping’ also hints at the two ways of representing company success: a balance sheet (Bilanz) and a profit and loss statement (Gewinn- und Verlustrechnung, or GuV*).

 *Sorry, this article is only offered in German.